Digestive symptoms

 Common causes

 • GLP-1 drugs (Ozempic, Wegovy, Mounjaro): slowed gastric emptying.
-Peaks in first 4-8 weeks and after each dose increase.
+Most frequent during dose escalation and after each dose increase, and usually transient.

 • Migraine: nausea is a core migraine symptom, not just an add-on.